AllTheBacteria/Phylign/README.md

-# Phylign – alignment to all pre-2019 bacteria (former MOF-Search)
+# Phylign – search for sequences in the AllTheBacteria v0.2 dataset

 <p>
 <a href="https://brinda.eu/mof">